aercolino/enzymes3/nzymes-manual.md

 1. Case when Nzymes is running at a later priority `P2` (i.e. such that `X <= P2`):

     1. orderly process all enzymes before `defer(X)`
-    1. on `defer(X)`, its value is `null`
+    1. on `defer(X)`, the value of `defer(X)` is `null`
     1. keep processing all enzymes after `defer(X)`
     1. keep processing all the other injections

-Notice that the rules above allows you to put `defer(X)` at any position in an injection, but given that enzymes before are processed and enzymes after are not (at a lower priority) then enzymes before had a reason to exist only if they produced some side effects you are interested into.
+Notice that the rules above allow you to put `defer(X)` at any position in an injection, but given that enzymes before it are processed and enzymes after it are not (at a lower priority) then the former had a reason to exist only if they produced some side effects you are interested into.
 Otherwise, make a habit of putting `defer(X)` at the start of an injection, so that it will work the same at any priority.

 Rest assured that no hook is added after the first one (with the same filter and priority).
 This matters when you copy and paste injections containing `defer`: you can ignore duplicates altogether.